-Noninterest expenses in 2023 and 2022 include salaries and employee benefits, mortgage lending costs and professional and other service fees in connection with Amerant Mortgage's ongoing business.
+Noninterest expenses in 2024 and 2023 include salaries and employee benefits, mortgage lending costs and professional and other service fees in connection with Amerant Mortgage's ongoing business.

 Non-routine noninterest expense items include restructuring expenses and other non-routine noninterest expenses.
 Restructuring expenses are those incurred for actions designed to implement the Company's business strategy.
 These actions include, but are not limited to reductions in workforce, streamlining operational processes, promoting the Amerant brand, decommissioning of legacy technologies, enhanced sales tools and training, expanded product offerings and improved customer analytics to identify opportunities.
-Other non-routine noninterest expenses include the effect of non-routine items such as the valuation of OREO and loans held for sale, the sale of repossessed assets, and impairment of investments.
+There were no restructuring expenses in 2024.
+Other non-routine noninterest expenses include the effect of non-routine items such as the valuation of OREO and loans held for sale, the sale of repossessed assets, and impairment of investments, expenses in connection with the Houston Sale Transaction, See "Non-GAAP Financial Measures" for more information on non-routine noninterest expense items.